 I have been the Director of the Oncology Unit at Bendigo Health since 2003.
-I have expanded the unit to include four additional oncologists, the first palliative care physician for Bendigo and helped established the haematology clinic provided by Peter MacCallum Cancer Centre.
+I have expanded the unit to include four additional oncologists, the first palliative care physician for Bendigo and helped establish the haematology clinic provided by Peter MacCallum Cancer Centre.
 I also trained Bendigo Health’s first nurse practitioner who is an integral part of the Oncology Unit.

 Specialities: Breast, Lymphoma, Gynaecology and Urology

 I graduated from the University of Melbourne and performed basic physician training through the Austin Repatriation Hospital.
 My medical oncology training was through Albury Hospital (Border Medical Oncology), Box Hill Hospital and the Alfred Hospital.
 Subsequently, I completed a 12-month fellowship at the Cross Cancer Institute in Edmonton, Canada.
 I have been working at Bendigo Health since 2008.
 My interest areas are genitourinary oncology, upper gastrointestinal oncology and thoracic oncology.